Front Office Medical Assistant

 Specific duties of a front office medical assistant vary depending on the clinic or office, but may include answering phones, scheduling appointments, greeting patients, preparing and maintaining patient records, posting charges, copays, and patient payments.

-View / Download Career Pathways information for Medical Office Administration
+View / Download catalog information for Front Office Medical Assistant: Certificate

-Download / View catalog information for Front Office Medical Assistant (Certificate)
+View / Download advising information for Front Office Medical Assistant: Certificate

 If you do not know how to keyboard, it is recommended you take OA110 your first quarter or prior to entry into the program.